demystifyfp/demystifyfp/content/fsharp/series/fstweet/deploying-to-azure-app-service.md

 We are currently using default HTTP bindings provided by Suave.
 So, when we run our application locally, the web server will be listening on the default port `8080`.

-But when we are running it in Azure or in any other cloud vendor, we have to use the port providing by them.
+But when we are running it on Azure or any other cloud vendor, we have to use the port providied by them.

 In addition to that, the default HTTP binding uses the loopback address `127.0.0.1` instead of `0.0.0.0` which makes it [non-accessible](https://stackoverflow.com/questions/20778771/what-is-the-difference-between-0-0-0-0-127-0-0-1-and-localhost) from the other hosts.

-We have to fix both of these, in order to run our application in cloud.
+We have to fix both of these, to run our application on the cloud.

 ```diff
 // src/FsTweet.Web/FsTweet.Web.fs